Jaden McDaniels: Personal life

 McDaniels's older brother, Jalen McDaniels, played basketball for Federal Way High School, where he was a four-star recruit, before joining the University of Washington at the college level.
 He was selected by the Charlotte Hornets in the second round of the 2019 NBA draft.
 McDanielsʼs mother is a cousin of former NBA player Juwan Howard.
-Both his father, Will McDaniels, and his mother, Angela Jackson, are originally from Chicago.
+Both his father, Will McDaniels, and his mother, Angela Jackson, are originally from Chicago..
+In June of 2024, Jaden and his partner, Allison Audrey, welcomed his first son Mekhi.